chron/outpost18/README.md

 ## TODO

+1. Put timestamps on game start and last action - any other stuff we should record?
 1. Ionblazer should let the player choose which card to discard
-1. Choices - allow manual skip?
 1. Pick one of the two discard mechanisms and standardize on it
 1. "are you sure?" warnings for resigning / ending turn with unspent plays
 1. Tooltips and viewing the contents of the discard pile